top of page

 Aeropro offers a comprehensive program for aspiring Airframe Technicians, focusing on the essential mechanical structures and systems of aircraft.
 This includes critical components such as wings fuselage, tail, and vital systems like hydraulics, pneumatics, and landing gear.
-While this portion of the program does not cover engines or related components, mechanics with an airframe certificate can work on these crucial elements of aircraft maintenance.
-Join us to develop the skills needed for a successful career in aviation!
+Mechanics with an airframe certificate can work on these crucial elements of aircraft maintenance.

 What you will learn